GrahamCobb/extents-lists/README.md

 But this counts space which might be shared with other files, so does not tell you how much space would be released if the files were deleted.

-* To actually find out how much space would be freed if particular files/directories/subvolumes/snapshots are removed requires measuring the space occupied by the files which would **remain**.
+* To actually find out how much space would be still be used if particular files/directories/subvolumes/snapshots are removed requires measuring the space occupied by the files which would **remain**.
 The key is to work out the `find` options which return those remaining files, remembering that extents-list always adds `-type f -print0`